[Toy Review] Hot Octopuss Pulse Duo

 Godemiche Offbeat storage tube

-Unfortunately, most of the strokers and masturbators on the market are still made of porous and sometimes toxic materials such as jelly, rubber, PVC, TPE/TPR, and the notoriously vague “Realistic Feel.”
-So I can’t say enough how good it is to see a body-safe silicone stroker at an affordable price (especially when you consider how long it will last!)
+Unfortunately, most of the penis strokers and masturbators on the market are still made of porous and sometimes toxic materials such as jelly, rubber, PVC, TPE/TPR, and the notoriously vague “Realistic Feel.”
+So I can’t say enough how good it is to see a body-safe silicone stroker at an affordable price (especially when you consider how long it should last!)

 Sizes and Colours and Customisation Galore